The Academy Optimist Newsletter

 Registration per school is limited to 3 teams per grade level, nine teams total.
 Should the tournaments fill before the December 1 deadline teams will be accepted in the order in which paid registrations are received.
 Invitations are sent to all schools in the Colorado-Wyoming area.

 For more information about the Optimist Brain Bowl, please go to: http://optimistbrainbowl.org/

-For more questions or information about joining our team, please contact Nicole Powell at firstname.lastname@example.org.
+For more information about our Childhood Health & Wellness program, please contact Paul Nigro at firstname.lastname@example.org.

 The Academy Optimist Club is the sponsor for the Pen Pal Program.
 Academy club members are the pen pals for students (3rd Graders) of the selected schools that would like to participate in this program.
 Teachers select students that are having problems with communication skills; writing, spelling and sentence structure.
 This program will give the students the help needed to improve on their penmanship, sentence structure, spelling and communication skills.

 For more information please contact Carol Brown at email@example.com.